inventhouse/tutorials/Misc/AnchorTabs.md

 ...and then _I close them **all**_; in Safari: Window > Merge All Windows, then close that mega-window, in Chrome, open the File menu and press the `option` key, "Close Window" becomes "Close All".

 I check the tabdumps into a private repo I call my "pensieve" (it's a [Harry Potter reference](https://www.wizardingworld.com/writing-by-jk-rowling/pensieve); here is a [template repo](https://github.com/inventhouse/pensieve?tab=readme-ov-file#making-your-own-pensieve) if you want to make your own.)
-GitLab/GitHub/Gitea/etc all render Markdown files automatically, so from the newly pushed file I can re-open any subsets of I actually _am_ using.
+GitLab/GitHub/Gitea/etc all render Markdown files automatically, so from the newly pushed file I can re-open any tabs I actually _am_ using.

 ---